okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/index.md

 **Create a custom authenticator**

 1. [Create an OIDC web authentication client](#create-an-oidc-web-authentication-client): Set up OAuth for your app.
-2. [Grant the required scopes](#grant-the-required-scopes): Grant the scopes you need to call the Custom Authenticator API.
+2. [Grant the required scopes](#grant-the-required-scopes): Grant the scopes you need to create a custom authenticator.
-3. [Set up notification services](#set-up-notification-services): Use the Admin Console or Push Provider API to set up <StackSnippet snippet="notifservicelong" inline /> with your Okta org.
+3. [Set up notification services](#set-up-notification-services): Set up <StackSnippet snippet="notifservicelong" inline /> with your Okta org.
-4. [Add a custom authenticator](#add-a-custom-authenticator): Use the Admin Console or Authenticators Administration API to create and brand a custom authenticator.
+4. [Add a custom authenticator](#add-a-custom-authenticator): Create and brand a custom authenticator.
 5. [Set up a global session policy and authentication policy](#set-up-a-global-session-policy-and-authentication-policy): Control who can access Okta and how.

 **Install and configure the Okta Devices SDK**